Global Site Navigation (use tab and down arrow)

 • Three reference letters including one from a professor/instructor who taught you in the classroom during your undergraduate nursing degree (not in a practice-related course or professional development certificate program).

 • A minimum of 3,510 hours (two years full-time) of recent clinical practice as a registered nurse prior to enrolment.
 Verification of practice hours from your employer must be submitted as part of your application.
-Please note: Although we consider applicants with diverse clinical backgrounds for admission to the program, foundational nursing knowledge and skills in the areas of health assessment, interpretation of lab values, critical thinking and clinical judgment, ability to work independently and as part of a team are expected.
+Note: Although we consider applicants with diverse clinical backgrounds for admission to the program, foundational nursing knowledge and skills in the areas of health assessment, interpretation of lab values, critical thinking and clinical judgment, ability to work independently and as part of a team are expected.
 Recent experience in acute care nursing is an asset.

 • A personal statement of your professional interest and suitability for the nurse practitioner role.
 In this written statement, indicate any ongoing competing demands on your time and how you will handle the extensive time commitment required to complete graduate course work and concurrent clinical practicums.